Cirquent calculus: Overview

 Among the later-found applications of cirquent calculus was the use of it to define a semantics for purely propositional independence-friendly logic.
 The corresponding logic was axiomatized by W. Xu.

 Syntactically, cirquent calculi are deep inference systems with the unique feature of subformula-sharing.
 This feature has been shown to provide speedup for certain proofs.
-For instance, polynomial size analytic proofs for the propositional pigeonhole have been constructed.
+For instance, polynomial size analytic proofs for the propositional pigeonhole principle have been constructed.
 Only quasipolynomial analytic proofs have been found for this principle in other deep inference systems.
 In resolution or analytic Gentzen-style systems, the pigeonhole principle is known to have only exponential size proofs.